Tox-Archive/Tox-blog/source/_posts/Update-on-the-state-of-Tox.md

 ##Android

-As mentioned above, work continues on Tox4j, the replacement Java wrapper for core,and when that's complete a new Android client will be developed from scratch on topof it.
+As mentioned above, work continues on Tox4j, the replacement Java wrapper for core,and when that's complete a new Android client will be developed from scratch on top of it.
 Another vague possibility is that qTox can be ported to Android, since it's written in Qt 5; [tux3](https://github.com/tux3) (qTox's primary author) has recently started the very basic framework of such a port, but it is currently significantly less useful than the old Antox.

 A fork of the old Antox is currently being maintained against the Tox4j work in progress.
-You can download it by joining the Google play beta or adding our fdroid repo.
+You can download it by joining the Google play beta or adding our F-Droid repo.
 Details on this are [here](https://wiki.tox.im/Binaries).

 ##Website improvements